Particular/docs.particular.net/Content/NServiceBus/running-nservicebus-on-windows.md

 ---
 title: Running NServiceBus on Windows
-summary: Overview of the requirements for running on windows (including MSMQ, DTC, Storage and powershell)
+summary: Overview of the requirements for running on windows (including MSMQ, MSDTC, Storage and powershell)
 tags:
 - MSMQ
 - MSDTC